 Q: Describe the most common type of work you do for your clients.

-A: Any forms of audio restoration and clean up.
+A: 1.
+Podcast editing / mixing / mastering.
+2. Any form of audio restoration and clean up.
 Removal of noises such as buzz, hum, hiss, distortion, clicks, crackle and more.
-Podcast editing.